Israel Destroy the Palestine National Library

 Did Palestine National Library, Azhar Library, and the ‘National Cultural Center’ get destroyed by Israel?

-No, Israel did not destroy the Palestine National Library, the Azhar Library, and the National Cultural Center.
-The Palestine National Library, located in the city of Ramallah, is a cultural center and library dedicated to preserving Palestinian heritage and culture.
-The Azhar Library is located in Cairo, Egypt and is one of the oldest and largest libraries in the Middle East, containing over 100,000 books, manuscripts and documents.
-The National Cultural Center, located in Gaza, is a cultural and educational center that focuses on the preservation and promotion of Palestinian culture.
-All three of these libraries and cultural centers are still in existence today and are actively engaging in the preservation of Palestinian heritage and culture.
-The Palestine National Library has over 150,000 volumes and is a major cultural center for the Palestinian people.
+No, Israel did not destroy the Palestine National Library, the Azhar Library, or the National Cultural Center.
+The Palestine National Library, located in Ramallah, serves as a key cultural hub dedicated to preserving and promoting Palestinian heritage.
+It houses over 150,000 volumes and plays a vital role in the cultural life of Palestinians.
+The Azhar Library, based in Cairo, Egypt, is one of the oldest and most significant libraries in the Middle East, containing over 100,000 manuscripts, books, and historical documents.
+The National Cultural Center in Gaza continues to function as an educational and cultural venue, offering programs such as art exhibitions, lectures, and cultural events to support the preservation of Palestinian identity.

 About the author